CMC-QCL/HPC-research-computing-onboarding/Laguna SSH Key Issue and Workaround.md

 1. If the manual SSK key setup went well, you should see the following shell access from your browser.

     ![Screenshot 2025-09-15 at 3.30.39 PM.png](images/Screenshot_2025-09-15_at_3.30.39_PM.png)

+We've heard that the browser shell access is not working even after manually adding the SSH public key.
+Please use your terminal or Git Bash.